bbauska/Anti-Project2025/anti.md

-barriers that restrict access to opportunity based on protected characteristics, which are: Race Color National origin Religion Sex (including gender identity and sexual orientation) Familial status Disability” [U.S. Department of Housing and Urban Development, accessed 2/20/24] ●
+barriers that restrict access to opportunity based on protected characteristics, which are: Race Color National origin Religion Sex (including gender identity and sexual orientation) Familial status Disability” [U.S. Department of Housing and Urban Development, accessed 2/20/24]

-HUD and its recipients must do the following while administering programs and activities relating to housing and community development.
+● HUD and its recipients must do the following while administering programs and activities relating to housing and community development.
 “Generally, in administering programs and activities relating to housing and community development, the federal government, HUD, and its recipients must: Determine who lacks access to opportunity and address any inequity among protected class groups Promote integration and reduce segregation Transform racially or ethnically concentrated areas of poverty into areas of opportunity” [U.S. Department of Housing and Urban Development, accessed 2/20/24]

-Housing Equity
+<h3>Housing Equity</h3>
 Project 2025: The next administration should “immediately end the Biden Administration’s PAVE policies.”
 “Additionally, departmental leadership should: 1.
 Immediately end the Biden Administration’s Property Appraisal and Valuation Equity (PAVE) policies and reverse any Biden Administration actions